blakegearin/favicon-packs/README.md

 - Why these icons?

-  - I made this to recreate the easy favicon swapping of a discontinued browser, which used Ionicons.
-Font Awesome was added because it's a popular and large.
+  - I made this to recreate the easy favicon swapping of a discontinued browser that used Ionicons.
+Others were added for convenience.

-- Can my favorite icon library be added?
+- Can my favorite icon pack be added? <small>_(last updated: March 2025)_</small>

+  - Bootstrap
+    - Not right now.
+It may be possible [in the future](https://github.com/twbs/icons/pull/2114).
   - Iconoir
     - Not right now.
 It may be possible [in the future](https://github.com/iconoir-icons/iconoir/issues/398).
+  - Remix Icon
+    - Not right now.
+It may be possible [in the future](https://github.com/Remix-Design/RemixIcon/pull/979).
+  - Heroicons
+    - Not right now.
+It's pretty small.
+  - Boxicons
+    - Not right now.
+It's missing support for sprites and tags.
   - Material Symbols

-    - No. It's a smaller, enterprisey library from a megacorporation that may deprecate it at any time.
+    - No. It's a smaller, marketed toward enterprise, and made by a megacorporation that may deprecate it at any time.
   - Something else

-    - Generally speaking, it needs to have a public CDN to fetch all icons (in symbol or SVG format) and tags, which enables searching.
+    - Generally speaking, it needs to have a public CDN to fetch all icons in bulk (sprite or symbols or SVGs).
+The same goes for tags which enable search.
 CSS or font-based solutions are not compatible.

-    - Uploading your own files is always an option.
+    - Uploading your own files is always an option!

 ## Credits